mikebin/hdp-demos/storm/README.md

 Running the Samples
 -------------------

 1. Run `./gradlew build` to compile and package the application jar.
-Storm needs all dependencies in the application jar, so the build script creates a "far jar", shading all depedendent libraries.
+Storm needs all dependencies in the application jar, so the build script creates a "fat jar", shading all depedendent libraries.

 2. Run one of the following commands to execute the process.
 If the `-local` option is specified, the topology will run in a single process on your local machine; otherwise, the topology will be submitted to the Nimbus for your Storm cluster, and execute as a distributed process.